NikolasRupp/MMM-weconnectid/README.md

 - [Tested with](#tested-with)
 - [Pictures](#pictures)

 ## I currently don't have a MM so notify me when something is not working.
-Feel free to send an merge request.
+Feel free to send an merge request

 ## Alternative

-This Module:
+This module:

 Advantage:

 - Will use the Pictures provided by the API
 - Location of your Car

 Disadvantage:

 - Only works with Python 3.9 or higher

 [Alternative Module](https://github.com/NikolasRupp/MMM-weconnectid-alt):

 Advantage:

 - Works with nearly every Python Version

 Disadvantage:

 - No Pictures of your own car (Always a white ID.3)
 - No Location of the Car